 The first step is just a lot of form filling.
 You will be required to give various amounts of personal info, and a few extra bits depending on the site.
 You should then be sent a validation email so you can confirm the email address you are using is yours.

 Funding is the next step, so you register your debit card there or any accepted alternative method.
 You may need to go through another validation process by sending scans of documents such as your passport and a utility bill in order to prove your identity.

 Once all that is done, you are now free to bet.
 Review the markets, find an event you are interested in, click on the odds of your chosen outcome to tranfer the bet to your betting slip, select your stake and your bet is on!

 Many of the sites featured here have been around for a while, but new football betting sites that appear should not be dismissed out of hand.
 Many offer something a little different to their experienced competitors, and some come with fresh ideas that are really worth investigating.

 Get the most out of your football betting is not easy.
-Using the leading betting sites is one good tip, as you're guaranteed the best football betting odds and so will get the most money back for your football betting predictions.
+Using the leading betting websites is one good tip, as you’re guaranteed the best football betting odds and so will get the most money back for your football betting predictions.
 If you want to make money betting on football though, successful football betting systems are the way forwards.

 Here are five tops tips to help you get the best football betting sites UK experience:

 The best way to make money with football betting is via value football betting.
 This is where you bet on the value of the bet as opposed to the price.
 Sports betting companies do not always get it right, and assessing bets that have added value is a skill that successful footballer bettors develop.